-Here we consider a few remarks Mr. Peikoff has made over the years about Yaron Brook’s performance as president of the Ayn Rand Institute, [*] with emphasis on Mr. Brook’s work promoting open immigration.
+We begin with some remarks Mr. Peikoff has made over the years about Yaron Brook’s performance as president of the Ayn Rand Institute.
+[1]

-In the article self-referentially titled “Peikoff vs. an ARI Board Member” (5 November 2010), Mr. Peikoff explains why he forced John McCaskey off ARI’s board of directors.
+In his article self-referentially titled “Peikoff vs. an ARI Board Member” (5 November 2010), Mr. Peikoff explains why he forced John McCaskey off ARI’s board of directors.
 He assures us that this “does not imply a lack of confidence in Yaron, who has done a splendid job.”

-In 1999 on his radio show he said he disliked Patrick Buchanan, who was running for the 2000 Republican presidential nomination.
+In 1999 on his radio show he said he disliked Patrick Buchanan, who at the time was running for the 2000 Republican presidential nomination.
 Of all the reasons Mr. Peikoff might have given for his dislike he chose just this: Buchanan would end illegal Hispanic immigration, “build a wall.”
 That sufficed to trash the man.

 From Peikoff’s podcast of 16 June 2008: